Politics of Culture in Contemporary South Asia

 On successful completion of this module a student will be able to;

-- Understand issues related to knowledge production and manipulation.
+- analyse issues related to structural inequities, knowledge production and manipulation

-- Be familiar with key texts and debates within South Asian cultural studies
+- evaluate key texts and debates within contemporary South Asian studies

 Scope and syllabus